xliusufe/rbs/README.md

 # RBS
-R package "rbs" providing a procedure to select the response varibales and estimate regression coefficients simultaneously.
+R package "rbs" providing a procedure to select the response variables and estimate regression coefficients simultaneously.
 It also provides the screening procedure based on the distance correlation, the solution to the quadratic 0-1 programming problems by transferring to k-flipping optimization problems and to continuous quadratic programming problems, and the multiple test procedure including Benjamini-Hochberg and Bonferroni correction.

 # Installation